Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 5. Less Clutter, More Appeal

-A conversational user interface is much more feasible for the users because they are capable of doing everything from a single channel.
-Moreover, having less stuff is better than the alternative of having a lot of clutter and trying to organize them.
-The less the clutter, the easier it is to navigate and use.
+A conversational user interface is much more feasible for users because they are capable of doing everything from a single channel.
+Moreover, having less stuff is better than having a lot of clutter and trying to organize it.
+The less clutter, the easier it is to navigate and use.
 More power to CUI.

 Conversational user interface: less is more